thequickbrownfox/lintel.us/content/post/essential-privacy.md

 ### 3. Text and Group Chats
 **WhatsApp** recently announced a change to its terms of service which has sent its users flocking to services like [Signal](https://signal.org) and [Telegram](https://telegram.org).
 WhatsApp might protect the content of your chats, but it makes no such assurance of privacy when it comes to sharing other data including your phone number, contacts, call details, payments, etc. Similarly, your phone's standard text messaging applications are less secure than open source messaging apps like SIgnal and Telegram.

-Get off WhatsApp and start using [Signal](https://signal.org) and [Telegram](https://telegram.org).
+Get off WhatsApp and your phone's default messaging app and start using [Signal](https://signal.org) and [Telegram](https://telegram.org).
 This might be the easiest transition to make.

-### 3. One Good Password Is All You Need
+### 4. One Good Password Is All You Need

 Passwords are often the weakest link in your Internet security chain.  _Remembering a good password can be as easy as remembering a weak password._